 - Triveni is home for the Cauvery House and faces the Main Field.

-- Krishna is one of the four senior houses and is situated in the north western corner of the estate, behind Bethany and the kitchen block, whereas Krishna B is located beside the Hospital and the Barber Shop.
+- Krishna is one of the four Senior Houses and is situated in the north western corner of the estate, behind Bethany and the kitchen block, whereas Krishna B is located beside the Hospital and the Barber Shop.

-- The Rispana and Narmada Houses are on the eastern side of the Main Field and the Oliphant House is adjacent to the Whitehouse.
+- The Rispana and Narmada Houses are on the eastern side of the Main Field and the Oliphant House is adjacent to the White House.

 Play Fields and Courts

 The Welham Boys’ School Hospital is probably one of the best that any school could desire.
-The hospital has a minor Operation Theatre with a defibrillator, pulse oxymeter, cardiac monitor, an 18-bed general ward, a 5-bed isolation ward, a dining room, a medical store, a record section and a visitor’s lounge.
-Recently the Hospital has grown in size with the addition of an annexe that houses the new Physiotherapy Centre.
+It has a minor Operation Theatre with a defibrillator, pulse oxymeter, cardiac monitor, an 18-bed general ward, a 5-bed isolation ward, a dining room, a medical store, a record section and a visitor’s lounge.
+Recently the hospital has grown in size with the addition of an annexe that houses the new Physiotherapy Centre.
 Now students suffering from injuries from games and sporting activities do not have to leave the campus for treatment.